top of page

 Dr. Gray dedicates enormous time and efforts in her OBGYN practice to drive part of the gorgeous Appalachian trail across the North Carolina state line to Virginia,**** totaling five hours each work day, in order to provide abortion care to pregnant women from states like hers, where male legislators have prohibited or seriously limited it* and thus severely, negatively impacted women's lives with dangerous and/or unwanted pregnancies.
 And as you may expect, she is subject to much abuse and threats for her efforts, and fatigue as well.

 The extraordinary costs of the above are documented in a series of recordings on Duke University's website regarding abortion health care services.
 They sensitively describe costs to the spirits and pocketbooks of Dr. Gray and her colleague OBGYN physicians, plus the costs to her patients.
-Many of those patients drive for hours to seek care in Virginia, driving while they and their families are in terrible physical pain and mental stress.
+Many of those patients are from other states and drive for hours to seek care in Virginia, driving while they and their families are in terrible physical pain and mental stress.
 I wept while listening to the pathos in the stories, some of which I hope you will take a few minutes from your busy day to consider.

 When I read the JAMA article I also wept, then immediately wrote an email of encouragement and appreciation to someone whom I perceived to be a sober sister feminist, to which Dr. Gray sent a prompt and kind reply.
 She mentioned that despite her fatigue, a specific book on hope gave her solace, one published originally in 2004 with a new preface written in 2016, Hope in the Dark by Rebecca Solnit.

-I read it, but sadly, it seemed outdated.
-The world is in far worse shape eight years after Solnit's update.
-Especially since 2016 and the advent of our 45th president and his Supreme Court appointees, women and their families have suffered; progress has gone backwards by 50 to 100 years, not forward.
-And at this very instant in the US we face the prospect of a possible returning former President who will seek a nation-wide abortion ban, attempting for the foreseeable future to cement women's lives in misery under male control, with doctors' roles reduced to being nothing but puppets of the patriarchal State.**
+Especially since 2016 and the advent of our 45th president and his Supreme Court appointees, women and their families have suffered; progress has gone backwards by 50 and more, not forward.
+And at this very instant in September in the US we face the prospect of a possible returning former President who will seek a nation-wide abortion ban, attempting for the foreseeable future to cement women's lives in misery under male control, with doctors' roles reduced to being nothing but puppets of the patriarchal State.**

 I wrote the below email to Dr. Gray with my further thoughts, explicating not hope, but two other things that are working to keep me moving forward and out of terminal despair right now.
-The gift of these thoughts and personal insights is a type of Appalachian "trail magic"*** to which Dr. Gray refers.
+The gift of my thoughts and personal insights is a type of Appalachian "trail magic"*** to which Dr. Gray refers.
 That magic bestows special treasures that happen unexpectedly along our way in life, no matter if we consider one day or the long extent of it, should we be so lucky to live to old age.

 "Dear Bev, After some thought, I now realize what will restore my activism on behalf of humanism and self-determination for women in this country, but it surely is not hope, of which I have none left.